ingenarel/hypr/readme.md

 - wofi for menus
 - grim and slurp for taking screenshots
 - https://www.gnome-look.org/p/999988 this is probably the cursor that i'm using
+- the sudo mountall is a mount script that i made because fstab would cause some errors if a drive wasn't mounted.